Sinners Never Sleep: Touring

-In August 2011, You Me at Six appeared at the V and Reading and Leeds Festivals, followed by a co-headlining Australian tour with We the Kings.
+In July and August 2011, You Me at Six performed at the Belsonic, Sonisphere, Reading and Leeds, T in the Park, and V Festivals in the UK, and the Live Music Festival in Kraków, Poland, followed by a co-headlining Australian tour with We the Kings, with support from the Mission in Motion.
 To promote Sinners Never Sleep's release, the band did a series of in-store performances and signing events, and went on a UK tour, with support from Deaf Havana and Lower Than Atlantis.
-Following this, You Me at Six supported Mayday Parade on their headlining US tour, titled Noise Tour.
-In January and February 2012, the band went on a co-headlining US tour with the Swellers, and were supported by We Are the Ocean and Twin Atlantic.
+You Me at Six then supported Mayday Parade on their headlining US tour, titled Noise Tour, later in the month.
+Towards the end of the year, the band played two one-off shows in the UK, one as part of a Q 25th anniversary event and the other for the 40th anniversary of Hard Rock Cafe.
+The band went on a co-headlining US tour with the Swellers, and were supported by We Are the Ocean and Twin Atlantic, in January and February 2012.
 The tour was initially planned to be co-headlined with the Dangerous Summer.
-Around their performances at Soundwave festival in Australia in February and March 2012, You Me at Six played two sideshows with A Day to Remember.
+For the trek, You Me at Six used a tour bus as they found it cheaper than using a van and staying in hotels.

-You Me at Six embarked on a headlining UK tour in March and April 2012, with support from Mayday Parade, Kids in Glass Houses, and the Skints.
-In June 2012, the band performed at the Download Festival in the UK.
-Following this, You Me at Six joined the Warped Tour until late July 2012.
-The following month, the band performed at Reading Festival in the UK, and in October, they performed for BBC Radio 1's "Radio One Rocks" event.
+Following this, You Me at Six went on a tour of Indonesia.
+Around their performances at Soundwave festival in Australia in February and March 2012, You Me at Six played two sideshows with A Day to Remember and the Used.
+You Me at Six embarked on a headlining UK tour in March and April 2012; the Ireland dates were pushed back as Franceschi suffered from tonsillitis.
+Mayday Parade and the Skints supported for these rescheduled dates, while Kids in Glass Houses supported the rest of the UK shows.
+In June 2012, the band performed at the Download Festival in the UK, and joined the Warped Tour in the US until late July 2012.
+The following month, the band performed at Reading Festival in the UK, and in October 2012, they performed for BBC Radio 1's "Radio One Rocks" event.
 On 8 December 2012, the band played a one-off show called "The Final Night of Sin" at Wembley Arena, London.
+The band worked with Abbey Road Studios-affiliated Live Here Now company to record and film the show.
 They were supported by We Are the Ocean and Deaf Havana.
-The show was filmed and subsequently released as a CD/DVD combo in March 2013.
+The show was subsequently released as a CD/DVD combo on 25 March 2013.